Acorn221/CubeAuthn/README.md

 - [ ] Use an Iframe to display a tab page which handles the connection to the cube
 - [ ] Have an option to use a virtual cube (for testing)
 - [ ] Add a timeout timer so we don't overrun the given timeout from the site
+- [ ] Make a WASM script to brute force the MAC address on onboarding